-- Get rid of the sap.
-In order to break down the sap adhesive, apply a dry foam carpet shampoo and let it to sit overnight.
-Rubbing alcohol and hand sanitizer do relatively the same trick of loosening the sap.
+In order to break down the sap adhesive, apply a dry foam carpet shampoo and let it sit overnight.
+Rubbing alcohol and hand sanitiser do relatively the same trick as loosening the sap.

-- Brush.
-The next morning, use a stiff brush to dislodge the needles.
+The next morning, use a stiff brush to dislodge the Christmas tree needles.

-Disposing of the Christmas tree and the clean up of its residue is not a hard task, but not everyone have the time, or desire to put in the effort.
+Disposing of the Christmas tree and the clean up its residue is not a hard task, but not everyone has the time or desire to put in the effort.
 Not to mention, people with bad backs wouldn’t want to bend down and pick up pine needles with tweezers.

-That is why, the Fantastic Services team offers the perfect service for you – Christmas tree disposal, along with cleaning up pine needles from the carpets and furniture.
-Put all your effort in making the holidays unforgettable, and we will deal with the tedious chores.
+That is why the Fantastic Services team offers the perfect service for you – Christmas tree disposal, along with cleaning up pine needles from the carpets and furniture.
+Put all your effort into making the holidays unforgettable, and we will deal with the tedious chores.